dreamking60/d3-start-to-finish-leanpub/manuscript/09 PRACTICAL Draw the Data.md

-# Practical 3: Draw the data
+# Practical: Draw the data

 In this chapter we modify the Energy Explorer to draw a **single circle for each country**.